Phandung1312/HomeStayFinder/README.md

 # HomeStayFinder
-a hostel finder app that using MVVM pattern and clean architecture
+A hostel finder app that using MVVM pattern and clean architecture

-#About
+# About

 ## 1, Tech stack
 - Kotlin language